Kchaitanya30/Maryland-Healthcare-Access-Map-HackUMBC/README.md

 ---

 ## Using the App

-### Link for the App; https://maryland-health-navigator-ef8a2c28.base44.app
+### Link for the App: https://maryland-health-navigator-ef8a2c28.base44.app
 1. Search for an address in Maryland.
 2. Pick a radius (2, 5, or 10 miles).
 3. The app shows facilities within that range both on the map and in the list.